Night of the Demons (1988 film)

 Night of the Demons is a 1988 American supernatural horror film directed by Kevin S. Tenney, written and produced by Joe Augustyn, and starring Amelia Kinkade, Cathy Podewell, Linnea Quigley, Hal Havins, and Alvin Alexis.
 The plot follows a group of high school students who throw a party inside an isolated funeral parlor on Halloween night.
 While attempting a séance, they accidentally release a demon locked in the crematorium that begins to possess them one by one.

 Filmed in Los Angeles in 1987, Night of the Demons premiered in Detroit in September 1988, grossing $3.1 million at the box office.
 Though it received a mixed critical response, the film would later become a cult classic in the years since its release.
-It was followed by two sequels, as well as a 2009 remake of the same name.
+It spawned a film series, as well as a 2009 remake of the same name.

 Plot

-Teenage outcast Angela Franklin and her best friend Suzanne are throwing a party at Hull House, a mortuary abandoned from its gruesome past and rumored to be cursed by evil spirits.
+Teenage outcast Angela Franklin and her best friend Suzanne are throwing a party at Hull House, a mortuary abandoned due to its gruesome past and rumored to be cursed by evil spirits.
 On the way there, Stooge, Helen and Rodger drive past an elderly man who is carrying apples and razor blades.
 When Stooge taunts him by showing his buttocks out of the passenger window, the elderly man curses at them and says that "they'll get what they deserve".

 Judy Cassidy and her boyfriend Jay Jansen pick up their friends, Max and Frannie, for the party.
 When they arrive, Judy's ex-boyfriend Sal Romero crashes the party.
 They start the party by dancing, but the radio dies out.
 Angela then holds a séance as a party game, but Helen screams when she sees a demon in the mirror foreshadowing her demise; and the mirror falls to the ground in pieces.
 The group suddenly hears thuds below them, and the demon frees itself from the crematorium it was sealed in to possess a distracted Suzanne.
 The group searches around the house, and the possessed Suzanne forcefully kisses Angela for the demon to manifest in her too.

 When Judy discovers that Jay only invited her to have sex, he abandons her in a room only for her to be apparently locked in.
 Rodger and Helen find no exit outside, but as Helen disappears and the demons call out Rodger's name he locks himself in the car.
 Stooge wanders with Suzanne to find a bathroom and he gets locked outside, where her face transforms and she smashes a mirror before disappearing.
 A confused Stooge finds Angela seductively dancing in front of the fireplace and begins to dance with her, but when they kiss she possesses him as she bites off his tongue.
-Meanwhile, Jay wanders off to find Suzanne in a bathroom with her breasts out and distorted lipstick all over her face and nipple.
-While they have sex, she reveals her inner demonic appearance to him and gouges his eyes.
-The possessed Stooge find Max and Frannie having sex in a coffin, and murders them both.
+Meanwhile, Jay wanders off to find Suzanne, with whom he has sex.
+During this, she reveals her inner demonic appearance to him and gouges his eyes.
+The possessed Stooge finds Max and Frannie having sex in a coffin and murders them both.